ET-13/myProjects/Conways_Life_Project/readme.txt

 This program seeks to recreate Conway's game of life.
 It has been done before and this is my own attempt.

-For this we need an element defined in a perceivable space The above rules to change the state of this element in our simulation A way to view the simulation or record the progression of the cells
+For this we need a space (grid) we can populate with elements The above rules to change the state of this element in our simulation A way to view the simulation or record the progression of the cells